The image of the adelic Galois representation of an elliptic curve with complex multiplication: Defining Simplest CM Curves

 in $\GL(2,\Z_7)$, and it is of index $2$ in the maximal possible image $\mathcal{N}_{-2,1}(\Z_7)$ allowed by the CM order.
 Moreover, the $7$-adic image is defined modulo $7$ (i.e., $n_{E,7}=1$ in the notation of Theorem \ref{thm-adelicimageofsimplestcurves}).
 Therefore, the minimal adelic level of definition of $\rho_E$ is $7$ and the adelic image is the full inverse image of $G_{E,7}=\pi_{7^\infty,7}(G_{E,7^\infty})$ in $\mathcal{N}_{-2,1}(\widehat{\Z})$ via the natural projection map $\mathcal{N}_{-2,1}(\widehat{\Z})\to \mathcal{N}_{-2,1}(\Z/7\Z)$ given by reduction modulo $7$.
 Therefore, the adelic image is given by

 in $\GL(2,\widehat{\Z})$. \end{example}

-While this paper concerns mostly those elliptic curve $E/\Q$ with CM and $j(E)\neq 0,1728$, we are also able to compute the adelic image of those curves with $j(E)=0,1728$ that are simplest, thanks to Theorem \ref{thm-adelicimageofsimplestcurves} (later in the paper, we will also be able to compute the adelic image of quadratic twists of simplest curves over $\Q$).
+While this paper concerns mostly those elliptic curve $E/\Q$ with CM and $j(E)\neq 0,1728$, we are also able to compute the adelic image of those curves with $j(E)=0,1728$ that are simplest, thanks to Theorem \ref{thm-adelicimageofsimplestcurves}.

 \begin{example} Let $E/\Q$ be given by $y^2=x^3+x$ (\href{https://www.lmfdb.org/EllipticCurve/Q/64/a/4}{\texttt{64.a4}}).
 This elliptic curve has CM by $\Z[i]$, the maximal order of $\Q(i)$, and it is a $2$-simplest CM curve.
 According to \cite[Table 4]{modelspaper}, the $2$-adic image $G_{E,2^\infty}$ of $E/\Q$ is the closure of